-Over 120,000 works have to be moved and safely installed in the new museum, which will open in 2021.
+Over 120,000 works has been moved and safely installed in the new museum, which is now open to the public.

-The National Gallery closed temporarily in January of 2019, to facilitate the move to the new National Museum opening in 2021.
+The National Gallery closed temporarily in January of 2019.

-The works of Edvard Munch and all the other collection highlights are not available in our locations at the moment, but will be a part of the permanent exhibition in the new National Museum.
+The works of Edvard Munch and all the other collection highlights are now part of the permanent exhibition in the new National Museum.

 Moving to the new museum

-Over 120,000 works have to be moved and safely installed in the new museum, which will open in 2021.
+Over 120,000 works has been moved and safely installed in the new museum, which is now open to the public.
 More than 53,000 of these works are coming from the National Gallery.
-In order to ensure the art is safely transported, the National Gallery must be temporarily closed, since normal operations in the building would compromise safety during the removal period.
+The National Gallery had to be temporarily closed, in order to ensure the art was safely transported, since normal operations in the building would compromise safety during the removal period.